Places of worship in Bengaluru: Haji Sir Ismail Sait Mosque

-Haji Sir Ismail Sait Mosque Hajee Sir Ismail Sait Masjid · Mosque Rd, Pulikeshi Nagar, Bengaluru, Karnataka 560005, India (named after Haji Sir Ismail Sait, a prominent Gujarati speaking Kutchi Memon merchant of Bangalore Cantonment who built the mosque), is located in Fraser Town.
+Haji Sir Ismail Sait Mosque Hajee Sir Ismail Sait Masjid · Mosque Rd, Pulikeshi Nagar, Bangalore, Karnataka 560005, India (named after Haji Sir Ismail Sait, a prominent Gujarati speaking Kutchi Memon merchant of Bangalore Cantonment who built the mosque), is located in Fraser Town.
 It was built at a time when there were only a few Muslims in the suburb.
 Haji Sir Ismail Sait arrived in Bangalore in 1870 from Cutch, Gujarat with his parents.
 After the demise of his father in started a small business on his own in 1874, and prospered expanding his business around Bangalore and also Madras, trading in goods and Kerosene.
 At the same time, he was involved in philanthropy and charitable work.
 Haji Sir Ismail Sait was honoured by the Mysore Government with the title ‘Fakrut-Tujjar', and the British Government knighted him at the Buckingham Palace in recognition of his philanthropy.
 Haji Sir Ismail Sait also served as a member of the Madras Presidency Legislative Council in 1911.
-Sir Ismail Sait also founded the Sir Ismail Sait Government Urdu Model Primary Boys and Girls School Hajee Sir Ismail Sait Masjid · Mosque Rd, Pulikeshi Nagar, Bengaluru, Karnataka 560005, India, an Urdu Primary School on Mosque Road and the Gosha Hospital Govt.
-Hsis Gosha Hospital · Venkataswamy Naidu Rd, near KSPCB Limited, Tasker Town, Shivaji Nagar, Bengaluru, Karnataka 560051, India at Shivajinagar.
+Sir Ismail Sait also founded the Sir Ismail Sait Government Urdu Model Primary Boys and Girls School Hajee Sir Ismail Sait Masjid · Mosque Rd, Pulikeshi Nagar, Bangalore, Karnataka 560005, India, an Urdu Primary School on Mosque Road and the Gosha Hospital Govt.
+Hsis Gosha Hospital · Venkataswamy Naidu Rd, near KSPCB Limited, Tasker Town, Shivaji Nagar, Bangalore, Karnataka 560051, India at Shivajinagar.